 Oracles deliver real-world data to smart contracts that operate on blockchain technology — safely, reliably, and back again.

 Oracles provide external data to smart contracts that operate on blockchain technology.
-Since blockchains and smart contracts are closed systems (where there are rigid processes for connecting to external data sources), oracles present a way of securely providing off-chain data to a blockchain network’s on-chain environment.
 They are essentially a form of communication between the outside world and the world of blockchain.
-There are a few different types of oracles that we’ll discuss, and we’ll cover the potential challenges that oracles face within their role of executing smart contracts.
+Because blockchains and smart contracts are closed systems — where there are rigid processes for connecting to external data sources — oracles present a way of securely providing off-chain data to a blockchain network’s on-chain environment.
+Here, we discuss a few different types of oracles and cover the potential challenges that oracles face within their role of executing smart contracts.

 Blockchain Oracles Explained: Why Do We Need Oracles?

 Before we dive into what oracles actually are, it is helpful to understand why they were created and the problem they aim to solve.
-Oracles are computer programs that connect data from the outside world (off-chain) with the blockchain world (on-chain).
+Oracles are complex computerized systems that connect data from the outside world (off-chain) with the blockchain world (on-chain).

-While most blockchains have native cryptocurrencies that are used to transfer value, enable the operations of the protocol, or facilitate governance, some blockchains also enable smart contracts, computer programs that run within a blockchain protocol, executing a predetermined set of actions automatically when certain conditions are met in a traceable and irreversible manner.
+Most blockchains have native cryptocurrencies that are used to transfer value, enable the operations of the protocol, or facilitate governance.
+Some blockchains also enable smart contracts: computer programs that run within a blockchain protocol and execute a predetermined set of actions automatically when certain conditions are met in a traceable and irreversible manner.
 Smart contracts are executed without a third party, and can be designed to carry out almost any contract imaginable.

 For example, if you were purchasing a house with cryptocurrency, a simple smart contract might be drafted for the sale.
 It would say something like “if person A sends the required funds to person B, then the deed for the house is transferred from person B to person A.” Once the conditions of the smart contract are met, it is irreversibly executed according to its coded programming.
 There is no need to rely on traditional third parties to initiate or execute the contract.

 Oracles present a way for a blockchain or smart contract to interact with external data.
-They act like an API to the world outside of blockchain.
+They act like an application programming interface (API) to the world outside of blockchain.
 There are many cases where outside data needs to be communicated to the closed blockchain system — particularly when smart contracts are connected to real-world events.
 Crypto oracles query, verify, and authenticate external data and then relay it to the closed system.
 That authenticated data would then be used to validate a smart contract.

 Inbound Versus Outbound Oracles